Ibandronate (By mouth)

 If a dose is missed:

-If you miss your monthly dose and your next dose is 7 days or less away, wait until then to take your medicine and skip the missed dose.
+- If you miss your monthly dose and your next month's scheduled dose is 1 to 7 days away, wait until then to take your medicine and skip the missed dose.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.